CEI-lab/ece3400-2017/docs/Grading/Milestone_score.md

 # Grading of Milestones
 ## ECE 3400, Fall 2017

+The grading of all milestones will be based on what is reported on the websites.
+Although the TAs will be available to answer any questions during the normal lab-hours, they will not provide specific guidance on how you should meet these deadlines.
+These will be up to the teams themselves to coordinate.

 _Milestone 1 will be graded as follows:_

 * 2 points: A robot that successfully follows a line.